MichailiK/boundless/README.md

 2. Open the folder where your mods are currently installed.
     - In Prism Launcher, this can be accessed via clicking **Edit -> Mods -> View Folder**.

-3. Open the `mods.zip` file with any ZIP software of your choosing (e.g. WinRAR, 7Zip, etc.).
+3. Open the downloaded ZIP file with any ZIP software of your choosing (e.g. WinRAR, 7Zip, etc.).

 4. Drag the contents of the `mods` folder (i.e. the JAR files inside it) into the folder containing your currently installed mods.
     - If asked, replace any existing files with the ones you've just dragged in.